 Some commentators – including former champion Mats Wilander, who made his views known ahead of the 2020 French Open – suggested that an established player like Murray shouldn’t be receiving wildcards at this point in his career, and they would be better used by up-and-coming players who could do with a break.

-What other sports does Andy Murray watch?
+What other sports does Andy Murray like?

 He is a fan of basketball, boxing and football, and was once offered trial with Rangers FC.
 He and his brother also enjoyed watching professional wrestling as children.
 He is also an excellent golfer.